jombard/IntegraBluePropertiesWeb/content/investors.md

 **Leave your details**

-Add your details in the contact form below and we will get back to you with details about how to proceed.
+Add your details in the contact form below and we will get back to you with further information about how to proceed.